+NASA’s top priority is the protection of public health and the environment, and the Agency is firmly committed to a soil cleanup that protects the health of the community.
 NASA has been working with the Department of Toxic Substances Control (DTSC) under the 2010 Administrative Order on Consent (AOC) that defines the process for characterization and cleanup of soils at the Santa Susana Field Laboratory (SSFL).
-The AOC requires NASA to clean up soils to Look-up Table (LUT) values, also known as a “background” cleanup.
-The LUT cleanup values required in the AOC are estimated levels of chemicals that were in the soil before any industrial activities took place at SSFL.
-A cleanup to background levels is one of the most stringent cleanup standards in the nation.
+The AOC requires NASA to clean up soils to Look-up Table values, established by DTSC in 2013.

-NASA’s has completed its soil investigation in NASA-administered areas at SSFL.
+NASA has completed its soil investigation in NASA-administered areas at SSFL.
 The investigation included sampling, laboratory analyses, treatability studies and pilot testing in preparation for conducting a comprehensive soil cleanup effort.
-NASA has investigated 15 areas within Area II and the Former LOX plant as described in the field sampling plans and summarized the results of the investigation in a Data Summary Report which was sent to DTSC for finalization in February 2017.
+NASA has summarized the results of the investigation in a 2017 Data Summary Report.

-Some early initiatives to clean up soils included removing 3,000 cubic yards of mercury contamination, and removing several buildings and five underground storage tanks.
+Some interim initiatives to clean up soils have included removing 3,000 cubic yards of mercury contamination and removing several buildings and five underground storage tanks.